 Painting is something that encourages you to turn off the logical half of your brain while letting the creative half take over, which is a terrific way to unwind after a demanding day of work we say.
-Regardless of how long you’ve been living in our amazing capital, taking a class to learn all about painting could be a truly unforgettable experience.
-Here’s the Secret London lowdown on some of the best painting classes in London:
+Regardless of how long you’ve been living in our amazing capital, taking an art class to learn all about painting could be a truly unforgettable experience.
+Here’s the Secret London lowdown on some of the best art classes and painting classes in London:

 1. Master Peace

 With Master Peace, you’ll be able to really explore your creative side.
 The studio itself is run by a group of 20 artists, and offers a wide variety of different painting classes.
 As their name implies, it shows very little concern about the final art piece and are more interested in how the creative process may be used as a tool for mindfulness and meditation.
 Sign us up!

 If you are a novice or intermediate level artist, we suggest you try the ‘Coached: Studio Painting Experience’ out of all the worthy classes available.
 You’ll be coached by one of the many professional artists during this laid-back workshop as you make your own distinctive acrylic painting.
 What’s not to love, especially with the extra advantage of a complimentary drink and sweet dessert treat!
 The staff here are also welcoming and will put you well at ease, which made it easy for us to add Master Peace to this roundup of the best painting classes in London.

 📍You’ll find MasterPeace at 12 Eccleston Yards, London, SW1W 9NF.